Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 Canonical Note

-This page is a public landing page for reading, citation, and navigation.
+This page is a public landing page for reading, citation, navigation, AI-readable exclusion logic, and builder-boundary clarification.

 Canonical authority remains fixed in the DOI-registered record.
 This page summarizes and routes.
-It does not create independent authority, reinterpret the standard, or soften the exclusion boundary.
+It does not create independent authority, reinterpret the standard, authorize GitHub-based designation, certify a device, or soften the exclusion boundary.